devildahu/gssa-rs/Readme.md

 To inspect generated assembly, you may use [`cargo-show-asm`].
-For inspecting the assembly of a specific function, add the `#[inline(never)]` attribute to the function and run the following command (with the last bit swapped with the name of the function you want to inspect, use `cargo asm` without specifying a function to inspect to see a list of inspectable functions):
+For inspecting the assembly of a specific function, add the `#[inline(never)]` attribute to the function and run the following command (with the last bit swapped with the name of the function you want to inspect, use `cargo asm --target thumbv4t-none-eabi` without specifying a function to inspect to see a list of inspectable functions):

 ```sh
 cargo asm --att --no-default-features \